 Real Cost of Restaurant Delivery: Myth vs. Reality 2026

-Bottom line: a typical delivery order consumes between 38% and 52% of the sale price in platform commission + packaging + temperature loss alone — before deducting food cost or labor.
-Delivery can be profitable, but only if you redesign your menu with prices 20–28% higher than dine-in and control every variable cost.
-The mistake I see over and over: the owner adds Rappi sales to the report without deducting the commission, believes the channel is winning, and is actually subsidizing losses with dine-in margin.
+Bottom line: a typical delivery order burns through 38% to 52% of the sale price combining platform commission, packaging, and temperature loss, before food cost or payroll even enter the picture.
+Delivery can turn a profit, but only if you redesign the menu with prices 20–28% higher than dine-in and hold the line on every variable cost.
+The mistake I see over and over: the owner adds Rappi revenue straight to the P&L without subtracting the commission, assumes the channel is winning, and is actually funding those losses with dine-in margin.

-Delivery platforms (Rappi, Uber Eats, DiDi Food, iFood) charge between 25% and 32% on the consumer-facing sale price.
-In markets like Colombia and Mexico, the standard rate for restaurants without a corporate contract is 28–30% in 2026.
+Rappi, Uber Eats, DiDi Food, and iFood charge between 25% and 32% on the consumer-facing sale price, and in markets like Colombia and Mexico the standard 2026 rate runs 28–30% for restaurants without a corporate contract.

-Proper delivery packaging — sealed container, thermal bag, condiment sachets — adds between $0.40 and $1.80 USD per order depending on dish type.
-A rotisserie chicken restaurant with a $9 average ticket already loses 20 margin points on packaging alone.
+Proper delivery packaging (sealed container, thermal bag, condiment sachet) is not a minor expense: $0.40 to $1.80 USD per order depending on the dish, enough for a rotisserie chicken restaurant with a $9 ticket to lose twenty margin points on this line alone.

 Platform commission destroys more margin than you think

-A typical delivery order consumes between 38% and 52% of the sale price in platform commission plus packaging plus temperature loss alone — before deducting food cost or payroll.
-Rappi, Uber Eats, DiDi Food, and iFood charge between 25% and 32% on the consumer price; in Colombia and Mexico the standard rate runs 28–30% in 2026 for restaurants without corporate contracts.
-The mistake I see over and over: operators calculate food cost against the full sale price without first subtracting the commission.
-If you sell a pizza at $12 USD with a 30% commission, you receive $8.40.
-Your effective food cost on what you actually collect can exceed 45%, not the 32% you assumed.
-The margin evaporated before you turned on the oven.
-Proper delivery packaging — sealed container, thermal bag, condiment sachet, tamper-evident label — adds between $0.40 USD and $1.80 USD per order depending on dish type, based on Masterestaurant audits from 2024 to 2026.
+Between 38% and 52% of the sale price disappears from a typical delivery order once you combine platform commission, packaging, and temperature loss, and that happens before food cost or payroll enter the picture.
+Rappi, Uber Eats, DiDi Food, and iFood charge between 25% and 32% on the consumer price; in Colombia and Mexico the standard 2026 rate runs 28–30% for restaurants without a corporate contract.
+The mistake I see over and over: calculating food cost against the full sale price without first subtracting the commission.
+Sell a pizza at $12 USD with a 30% commission and you collect $8.40; against what actually lands in the register, effective food cost can exceed 45%, not the 32% the operator assumed.
+The margin was gone before the oven even turned on.
+The full kit for delivery (sealed container, thermal bag, condiment sachet, tamper-evident label) costs $0.40 to $1.80 USD per order depending on the dish, based on Masterestaurant audits run between 2024 and 2026.

 Packaging: the invisible cost nobody budgets correctly

-A rotisserie chicken restaurant with a $9 USD average ticket loses 20 margin points from this item alone before any other variable enters the equation.
-The 2026 trend makes it worse: consumers demand sustainable packaging — FSC-certified cardboard, bioplastics — that costs 35% to 60% more than conventional plastic.
-Any restaurant that does not reprice its delivery menu to absorb this cost is subsidizing the customer's green experience with its own contribution margin.
-Kitchen time for delivery runs 4 to 7 minutes longer than dine-in on average — plating, temperature check, sealing, labeling — raising the labor cost per order between 12% and 18% versus an equivalent in-house sale.
-For a restaurant with a $10 USD average ticket and a kitchen payroll cost of 22% on dine-in sales, that differential adds $0.26 to $0.40 USD of hidden cost per order.
-The approach Masterestaurant recommends: build a dedicated delivery station and measure its productivity in orders per labor-hour, not as general shift coverage.
+A rotisserie chicken restaurant with a $9 USD average ticket loses twenty margin points on this line alone, before any other variable enters the equation, and few owners actually weigh what a delivery box costs against what dine-in service costs at zero.
+The 2026 trend makes it worse: consumers demand sustainable packaging, FSC-certified cardboard, bioplastics, that cost 35% to 60% more than conventional plastic.
+Any restaurant that doesn't reprice its delivery menu to absorb that cost ends up subsidizing the customer's green experience with its own contribution margin.
+A delivery order needs 4 to 7 more minutes of kitchen time than a dine-in order (plating, temperature check, sealing), and that extra time raises the labor cost per order by 12% to 18% versus an equivalent table sale.
+For a restaurant with a $10 USD average ticket and a kitchen payroll cost of 22% on dine-in sales, that gap adds $0.26 to $0.40 USD of hidden cost per order, small on a single ticket but real once you multiply it across a full month of delivery volume.

 Incremental labor: the cost hidden inside your P&L